lambdaisland/kaocha-junit-xml/README.md

 bin/kaocha --plugin kaocha.plugin/junit-xml --junit-xml-file junit.xml
 ```

+## Requirements

+Requires at least Kaocha 0.0-239 and Clojure 1.9.

 ## CircleCI

 One of the services that can use this output is CircleCI.
 Your